 A growing share of Americans — 40 percent of the electorate, 52 percent of millennials — identifies with neither party.
 Who will speak for them?
 Read more

 Europe’s Asylum Crisis, Explained

 Figures for the first nine months of 2022 suggest that most, and possibly all, EU member states will match their 2015 records, when 1.3 million people applied for asylum in the bloc.
-I take a deep dive into the numbers before checking how three member states cope with the high influx: France, Italy and Netherlands.
+I took a deep dive into the numbers before checking how three member states cope with the high influx: France, Italy and Netherlands.
 Read more